-- Strategy of socio-economic development of the Murmansk region until 2025, of the Arkhangelsk region until 2035 and of the Nenets Autonomous Okrug until 2030 - Regional Program in the Arkhangelsk region on production and consumption waste management (2018-2027) - Regional concept of the Arkhangelsk region for the development of specially protected natural areas and plan for the implementation until 2028. - National Swedish strategy for converting the society to a circular economy - National Finish Roadmap (compiled 2016) for promoting circular economy.
-Industrial Circular Economy Innovation Platform in Lapland is one of Roadmap's key projects - Regional Russian programmes aiming at conservation of biological diversity through implementation of restoration and reintroduction of rare animal species and development of ecosystem services - Norrbotten Regional Development Strategy 2030 - Russian Federation Strategy for developing the Arctic Zone and Ensuring National Security until 2035 and Basics of the State Policy of the RF in the Arctic for the period until 2035 - Troms' Business development strategy SNU (Strategisk næringsutvikling) 2018-2025
+- Energy and Climate strategy - National regulation on biodiversity - Roadmap for circular economy - Strategies for Sustainable Regional Development in the Arctic - National / regional smart specialisation strategies (Finnmark's smart specialisation strategy (2019), Nordland's smart specialisation strategy, Lapland's Smart specialisation strategy and Norrbotten's smart specialisation strategy) - Strategy of socio-economic development of the Murmansk region until 2025, of the Arkhangelsk region until 2035 and of the Nenets Autonomous Okrug until 2030 - Regional Program in the Arkhangelsk region on production and consumption waste management (2018-2027) - Regional concept of the Arkhangelsk region for the development of specially protected natural areas and plan for the implementation until 2028. - National Swedish strategy for converting the society to a circular economy - National Finish Roadmap (compiled 2016) for promoting circular economy.
+Industrial Circular Economy Innovation Platform in Lapland is one of Roadmap's key projects - Regional Russian programmes aiming at conservation of biological diversity through implementation of restoration and reintroduction of rare animal species and development of ecosystem services - Norrbotten Regional Development Strategy 2030 - Russian Federation Strategy for developing the Arctic Zone and Ensuring National Security until 2035 and Basics of the State Policy of the RF in the Arctic for the period until 2035 - Troms' Business development strategy SNU (Strategisk næringsutvikling) 2018-2025 - Finland's Arctic policy strategy (2021) - Norway's Arctic Strategy: People, Possibilities and Norwegian interests in the High North (2020) - Russia's Arctic Strategy (2020) - Sweden's strategy for the Arctic region (2021)

-Policy objectives (PO) / Interreg specific objective (ISO) Specific objectives (SO) Main contribution to the related objectives Environmental risk/conflict associated with SO 1.
-A smarter Europe by promoting innovative and 1:1 Enhancing research and innovation capacities and the uptake of advanced technologies SDG 4, 8, 9, 16 Risk for increased energy consumption. smart economic transformation 1:2 Reaping the benefits of digitisation for citizens, companies and governments SDG 3, 8, 9 Risk for increased energy consumption and social segregation.
-2. Greener low- carbon transitioning 2:4 Promoting climate change adaptation, and disaster risk prevention, resilience, taking into account eco-system- based approaches SDG 6, 12, 13, 15 EU Water Directive towards a net zero carbon economy and resilient Europe 2:7 Enhancing protection and preservation of nature, biodiversity, and green infrastructure, including in urban areas, and reducing all forms of pollution SDG 6, 7, 9, 11, 12, 14, 15 EU Water Directive If solutions are not agile, there is a risk of adapting to infrastructure solutions that are not possible to change for long time.
+Policy objectives (PO) / Interreg specific objective (ISO) Specific objectives (SO) Main contribution to the related objectives Environmental risk/conflict associated with SO A smarter Europe by promoting innovative and 1:1 Enhancing research and innovation capacities and the uptake of advanced technologies SDG 4, 8, 9, 16 Risk for increased energy consumption. smart economic transformation 1:2 Reaping the benefits of digitisation for citizens, companies and governments SDG 3, 8, 9 Risk for increased energy consumption and social segregation.
+2. Greener low- carbon transitioning towards a net 2:4 Promoting climate change adaptation, and disaster risk prevention, resilience, taking into account eco-systembased approaches SDG 6, 12, 13, 15 EU Water Directive zero carbon economy and resilient Europe 2:7 Enhancing protection and preservation of nature, biodiversity, and green infrastructure, including in urban areas, and reducing all forms of pollution SDG 6, 7, 9, 11, 12, 14, 15 EU Water Directive If solutions are not agile, there is a risk of adapting to infrastructure solutions that are not possible to change for long time.
 4. A more social Europe implementing the European Pillar of Social Rights 4:6 Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation SDG 8 Risk for increased emissions from tourism and industry Better governance (ISO1) SO (iii) People-to-people action for increased trust